morningspace/lab-load-balancing/README.md

 ## Test

-### Web server
+### Web Server

 Try to stop one of the web servers, e.g.:
 ```
 docker stop myweb1
 ```

-Wait for a moment then check the haproxy stats report view in browser, e.g. use the below URL:
+Wait for a moment then check the haproxy statistics report in browser, e.g. use the below URL, to see if `myweb1` is down:
 ```
 http://localhost:28090/haproxy/stats
 ```
-To see if myweb1 is down.

-Hit the /healthz endpoint exposed by load balancer either in browser or using curl command, and make sure myweb1 will never be hitted.
+Hit the `/healthz` endpoint exposed by load balancer either in browser or using `curl`.
+Make sure `myweb1` will never be hit.

-Start myweb1 again:
+Start `myweb1` again:
 ```
 docker start myweb1
 ```

-Wait for a moment and check the haproxy stats report view in browser to see if myweb1 is up.
+Wait for a moment then check the haproxy statistics report in browser to see if `myweb1` is up.

-Hit the /healthz endpoint again, and make sure both myweb1 and myweb2 will be hitted.
+Hit the `/healthz` endpoint again.
+Make sure both `myweb1` and `myweb2` will be hit.

 ### Load balancer

-Try to stop the master haproxy service within the container, e.g. mylb1.
+Try to stop the master haproxy service within the container, e.g. `mylb1`.
 ```
 service haproxy stop
 ```

-Wait for a moment then check the keepalived logs by monitoring /var/log/syslog in both containers, to see if mylb1 has entered BACKUP state, and mylb2 transitioned to MASTER state.
+Wait for a moment then check the keepalived logs by monitoring `/var/log/syslog` in both load balancer containers.
+See if `mylb1` entered into `BACKUP` state, and `mylb2` transitioned to `MASTER` state.

-You can also verify by typing in both containers:
+You can also verify it using `ip` command in both containers:
 ```
 ip addr show eth0
 ```
-If it works correctly, you will see the virtual ip address appeared in the output in container mylb2 rather than container mylb1.
+If it works correctly, you will see the virtual IP address appeared in the output in container `mylb2` instead of container `mylb1`.

 Run `curl` in either of the two load balancer containers.
-Send request to the virutal ip and see if it still returns the content from web servers.
+Send request to the virutal IP and see if it still returns the content retrieved from web servers.

-Start mylb1 again:
+Start `mylb1` again:
 ```
 service haproxy start
 ```

-Wait for a moment then check the keepalived logs, to see if mylb1 gained MASTER state, and mylb2 returned back to BACKUP state.
+Wait for a moment then check the keepalived logs.
+See if `mylb1` gained `MASTER` state, and `mylb2` returned back to `BACKUP` state.

-You can also verify by `ip addr` command, to see if the virtual ip address appeared in the output in container mylb1 again.
+You can also verify it using `ip` command in both containers, to see if the virtual IP address appeared in the output in container `mylb1` instead of container `mylb2`.

 Run `curl` in either of the two load balancer containers.
-Send request to the virutal ip and see if it still returns the content from web servers.
+Send request to the virutal IP and see if it still returns the content retrieved from web servers.